Bolton power stations: History

 The Corporation of Bolton obtained legal powers under the Bolton Electric Lighting Order 1891, confirmed by the Electric Lighting Orders Confirmation (No. 1) Act 1891 (54 & 55 Vict. c. xlix), to generate and supply electricity throughout the town.
 Bolton was first supplied with electricity on 31 October 1894 from an electricity works commissioned by the Bolton Corporation.
 The power station was located on Spa Road immediately east of the Spa Fields gas works and extended south to Gas Street.
-The station supplied current for lighting and power to industrial, commercial and domestic premises in the town, including the electric tram system which opened in 1900.
+Initially it contained 2 × 100 kW driven by Wood engines.During the next four years the generating plant was added to by four 200 kW Ferranti flywheel alternators, driven by Hick Hargreaves engines.
 In 1897 the plant had a generating capacity of 1,050 kW and the maximum load was 380 kW.
 A total of 341.888 MWh of electricity was sold which provided an income to the corporation of £6,693-17-5d.
+The station supplied current for lighting and power to industrial, commercial and domestic premises in the town, including the electric tram system which opened in 1900.
+The station was extended again in 1900 to deal with expansion and the tramway load.
+These were Musgrave engines power Mather & Platt dynamos two rated at 600 kW two at 300 kW.

 The municipal ownership of gas, water, electricity, markets and tramways in Bolton generated a relief of 11d. in £1 (£1=240d.) on the rates or local taxes.
 However, in 1901 it was suggested that Bolton Corporation were making large profits by charging high prices.
 In 1901 it cost 0.96d. to produce 1 kWh of electricity in Bolton but consumers were charged 3.41 d./kWh, making a profit of 2.45d./kWh.
 This was compared, unfavourably, to Norwich where the electric company (not a municipal authority) produced electricity for 2.4d./kWh and sold for 3.9d./kWh a profit of 1.5d./kWh.
 Despite these claims the use of electricity increased.

 Electrical power was supplied to the town's textile mills, which had previously used individually generated steam power to drive their machinery.
 Falcon Mill in Bolton was built between 1904–8 and was the first cotton mill in Lancashire to be powered by electricity.

 In 1899 the Bolton Corporation Electric Fittings Department sacked two workers for refusing to work overtime at the basic rate.
 The Electrical Trades Union escalated the dispute and within a week the department had reinstated the workers.
 More widely this resulted in new employment conditions: normal weekly hours were reduced from 52 to 50 at 9d. per hour with defined rates for overtime.